factor/factor/contrib/rss/readme.txt

 Replacing "libsqlite3.so" with the path to the sqlite shared library or DLL.
 I put this in my ~/.factor-rc.

-Before running the RSS reader web application you need to create the history database in the same directory as the 'f' executable.
-Create it with:
+The RSS reader web application creates a database file called 'rss-reader.db' in the same directory as the Factor executable when first started.
+This database contains all the feed information.

-  sqlite3 history.db
-  > create table rss (url text, title text, link text, primary key (url));
-  > create table entries (url text, link text, title text, description text, pubdate text, primary key(url, link));
-  > [eof]

 To load the web application use: